 On the occasion of the 30th anniversary of the unified healthcare system in Brazil, Prof Adriano Massuda and Ana Maria Malik of FGV-EAESP and their fellow researchers give an account of the nation’s journey on achieving nearly universal access to health, and the road ahead.

-By CoBS Editor Guragam Singh.
+Brazil: Of wealth and well-being by CoBS Editor Guragam Singh.
 Related research: Brazil’s unified health system: the first 30 years and prospects for the future

 Rights and duties

 The seventh edition of the Brazilian Constitution recognised that the wealth of a nation was its people and made health not only a universal right but also a state responsibility.
 As such, it paved the way for the unified health system—or Sistema Único de Saúde (SUS)—which since 1990 has contributed to notably reducing the inequality in healthcare access and improving results for those who do.

 The SUS targeted existing and new infectious diseases, high maternal and child mortality, and problems caused by major changes in society.
 These were urbanisation, the opening of the Amazon frontier, reduced female fertility, and a higher number of deaths from non-communicable diseases.

 This success of the SUS was largely made possible by the decentralisation of power, for the local governments were given the authority and the funds to take decisions on public health.
 In what can only be a tribute to a sense of ownership towards public good, governments at three levels—federal, state, and municipal—also took part in joint commissions that took such decisions.

 Wealth and Well-being in Brazil: Step by step